-Working with project managers on recompetes: project manager as proposal SME (Part 3)
+How to win a recompete: project manager as proposal SME (Part 3 of 3)

 Lisa Pafe’s previous blogs discussed how capture and project management can work together during recompetes to influence the customer and gather competitive intelligence.
 This week, Lisa discusses how the project manager must work with the proposal manager to provide essential information for the recompete proposal itself.